Have you ever wondered what it’s like to work in law enforcement? If so, our Community Police Academy is for you!

-The Community Police Academy is an eight-week program designed to give the residents of Kirkland a working knowledge of the Kirkland Police Department.
-The instruction is comprehensive and each week different areas of the department are covered, to include:
+The Community Police Academy is a fascinating, eight-week program designed to give Kirkland community members and business owners a working knowledge of the Kirkland Police Department.
+The instruction is comprehensive, raw and captivating.
+Each week focuses on a different area of the department, including:

 - Patrol Officer Training